0Xuser100/medical-rag-chatbot/README.md

 You: "How is it treated?"  ← AI maintains context about diabetes
 AI: "Diabetes treatment involves blood sugar monitoring, medication..."
 ```

+### Module Internals: `app/components/memory.py`

+The memory module wires together LangChain's memory primitives with the custom conversational prompt so every answer stays aligned with previous turns:

+- **Prompt Template (`CONVERSATIONAL_PROMPT_TEMPLATE`)** – Defines strict guardrails: use only retrieved context, speak cautiously, cite lack of evidence when necessary, and remind users to consult professionals when they seek medical decisions (`prompts/memory_prompts.py:4`).
+- **`ConversationalMemory` class** – A lightweight manager that lazily constructs either `ConversationBufferWindowMemory` or `ConversationSummaryBufferMemory` depending on the requested mode.
+It keeps a cached LLM handle for the summarizer and exposes `get_memory()` so callers always receive an initialized memory object (`memory.py:31`).
+- **`create_conversational_qa_chain()`** – Loads the FAISS retriever and OpenAI chat model, builds the appropriate memory instance, then assembles a `ConversationalRetrievalChain` with the custom prompt and `k=5` document lookups.
+This function concentrates the glue logic for conversational RAG construction (`memory.py:90`, prompt defined in `prompts/memory_prompts.py`).
+- **`create_session_qa_chain()`** – Inspects the current Flask session message list to auto-select memory type: window memory for ≤10 messages (keeps up to the last four exchanges) and summary memory for longer chats (summarizes history with a higher token budget).
+It also pre-populates the chain's memory with past user/assistant pairs so the LLM sees prior context immediately (`memory.py:139`).
+- **Memory Population Loop** – Iterates through session messages in pairs, replaying them into the LangChain memory store via `add_user_message` and `add_ai_message`.
+This ensures the reconstructed chain mirrors the live conversation state even after server restarts or route redirects (`memory.py:173`).

+Together these pieces enable the app to rehydrate a fresh conversational chain on demand while preserving context, enforcing safety guidelines, and avoiding token bloat in long-running sessions.

 ## 📁 Project Structure